Farekhr/LinkedList-Lab/README.md

 COMPENG 2SI3 Linked List Lab.

 Here, I delved deep into likedlist implementations, learning how to work with this abstract data type.
+This code was used as an add-on to an existing snake game implementation to improve efficiency and run-time.
+This code was deeply analyzed to ensure time and space complexity optimization.

 Constructor and Destructor:
 - Implement both to manage resources properly.
 The constructor should initialize the list with dummy head and tail nodes.